dao-wolf/test-automation-java/README.md

 bbc.co.uk

 ## Libraries and Frameworks
+Version for some of these can be found in the [POM](https://github.com/opantsjoha/test-automation-java/blob/master/pom.xml) file.
-* Selenium 3 - web automation
+* Selenium - Web automation
-* Appium - mobile automation
+* Appium - Mobile automation
-* Maven - build and package management
+* Maven - Build and package management
 * TestNG - Test execution and Reporting

 ## Tools